 How to Properly Clean Your Bathroom and Kitchen for Coronavirus

 The world is currently in the grip of a massive pandemic.
 Coronavirus has spread across the world, disrupting economies and the daily lives of hundreds of millions of people.
 Over one million cases have been reported worldwide with roughly 53,000 deaths so far.
 (1) The likelihood that such numbers are actually higher is pretty strong as a number of countries have had their official tallies labeled suspect.
 However, the reality is that millions of people are now being ordered to stay at home, including most people in Colorado, and there is a healthy concern about how best to protect oneself and one’s family.
 (2) Besides wearing masks and limiting your exposure, another method of protection is to thoroughly clean your home.
-All About Bathrooms and More wishes to offer some useful cleaning suggestions to help keep you and your loved ones safe during this difficult time.
+All About Kitchens and Baths wishes to offer some useful cleaning suggestions to help keep you and your loved ones safe during this difficult time.

 Our cleaning suggestions will focus on the bathroom and kitchen, the two rooms most commonly used on a daily basis.
 The Centers for Disease Control and Prevention (CDC) has a number of recommendations on how best to use cleanliness to fight against COVID-19.
 The first suggestion is to always wear disposable gloves when cleaning.
 If you use reusable gloves, then make sure they’re only used for cleaning and disinfecting the bathroom and kitchen.
 Always thoroughly wash your hands after removing the gloves.